ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

     }
     ```

-#### Use the generated template
+#### Use the generated templates

-Follow the steps below to use the generated service template by running the cloned Ballerina project.
+Follow the steps below to use the generated service templates by running the cloned Ballerina project.

 1. Navigate to the generated `working-with-health-tool/template-generation/ig-uscore/gen/practitioner/` directory.